ipikuka/remark-flexible-code-titles/README.md

 It is a **string** option for composing the title with more than one word.

-Normally, the `remark-flexible-code-titles` can match a code title which is the word that comes after a colon and ends in the first space it encounters.
+Normally, **`remark-flexible-code-titles`** can match a code title which is the word that comes after a colon and ends in the first space it encounters.
 This option is provided to replace a space with a token in order to specify a code title consisting of more than one word.

 ```javascript
 use(remarkCodeTitles, {